-- Interdependence among values.
-In many practical problems some variables specify a state of an object, and some other variables characterize the state.
-Depending on the values of the state-specifying variables, the variables characterizing a state may be needed or not.
-For example, if a descriptor 'state(plant's leaf)' takes on value 'diseased', then a descriptor 'leaf discoloration' will be used to characterize the change of the leaf's color.
-When the descriptor 'state(plant's leaf)' takes on value 'normal', then obviously the 'leaf discoloration' descriptor is irrelevant.
+• Interdependence among values-In many practical problems some variables specify a state of an object, and some other variables characterize the state.
+Depending on the values of the state-specifying variables, the variables characterizing a state may or may not be needed.
+For example, if a descriptor "state(plant's leaf)" takes on value "diseased", then a descriptor "leaf discoloration" will be used to characterize the change of the leaf's color.
+When the descriptor "state(plant's leaf)" takes on value "normal", then obviously the "leaf discoloration" descriptor is irrelevant.
 Such information can be represented by an implication:

-[state(plant's leaf) = normal] ⇒ [discoloration(plant's leaf) = NA], where NA is a special value meaning 'not applicable'.
+[state(plant's leaf) = normal] $\Rightarrow$ [discoloration(plant's leaf) = NA] where NA is a special value meaning "not applicable".

-- Properties of descriptors.
-Descriptors that are relations between objects may have certain general properties-they can be reflexive, symmetric, transitive, etc. All such properties are defined as assertions in the annotated predicate calculus (see Appendix A).
-For example, the transitivity of relation above (P_1, P_2) can be defined as
+• Properties of descriptors-Descriptors that are relations between objects may have certain general properties-they can be reflexive, symmetric, transitive, and so on.
+All such properties are defined as assertions in the annotated predicate calculus (see the Appendix).
+For example, the transitivity of relation "above(P1,P2)" can be defined as:

-$$\forall P_1, P_2, P_3$$ , (above (P_1, P_2)) & above $(P_2, P_3) \Rightarrow$ above (P_1, P_3) .
+$$\forall P_1, P_2, P_3, (above(P_1, P_2) \& above(P_2, P_3)) \Rightarrow above(P_1, P_3)$$

-- Interrelationships among descriptors.
-In some problems there may exist relationships between descriptors that constrain their values.
+• Interrelationships among descriptors-In some problems there may exist relationships between descriptors that constrain their values.
 For example, the length of an object is assumed always to be greater than or equal to its width:

-$$\forall P$$ , length $(P) \ge \text{width}(P)$.
+$$\forall$$ P, length(P) $\geq$ width(P)